 It’s important to understand the main web crawling vs. web scraping differences, but also, in most cases, goes hand in hand with scraping.
 When web crawling, you download readily available information online.
 Crawling is used for data extraction from search engines and e-commerce websites and afterward, you filter out unnecessary information and pick only the one you require by scraping it.

-However, web scraping can be done manually without the help of a crawler (especially if you need to gather a small amount of data), whereas a web crawler is usually accompanied by scraping, to filter out the unnecessary information.
+However, web scraping can be done manually without the help of a crawler (especially if you need to gather a small amount of data).
+In contrast, a web crawler is usually accompanied by scraping, to filter out the unnecessary information.

 So, scraping vs. crawling (or web scraping vs. web crawling) – let’s sort out all of the significant differences between these two to see a clearer picture of both:

 - Web scraping – only “scrapes” the data (takes the selected data and downloads it).